 Often removing highly inflammatory foods such as dairy, gluten and sugar can have a huge impact on someone’s digestion.
 Again, testing as part of my six step programme instead of guessing, can often get to the route cause of any of these.

-If you would like help with any issues mentioned above, contact me for a free 15 minute chat to find out how I can help you.
+If you have been thinking about speaking to a nutritionist about your diet or gut health, contact me for a free 30 minute chat to find out how I can help you.